-The synthesis of a protein in an organism is therefore not only governed by biochemical mechanisms (mechanisms of gene transcription and translation into proteins, and biochemical regulation of this synthesis), requiring the presence and meeting of different molecules, but also by this type of "remote" regulation, by a wave process generated during the synthesis of other proteins in the same cell, or in other cells of the same organism, or in those of another organism.
-This is what Joël Sternheimer defines in his patents as the "epigenetic regulation of protein biosynthesis by scale resonance".
+The synthesis of a protein in an organism is therefore not only governed by biochemical mechanisms (mechanisms of gene transcription and translation into proteins, and biochemical regulation of this synthesis), requiring the presence and meeting of different molecules, but also by this type of "remote" regulation, by a wave process generated during the synthesis of other proteins in the same cell, or in other cells of the same organism, or even in those of another organism.
+This is what Joël Sternheimer defines in his patents as "epigenetic regulation of protein biosynthesis by scale resonance".

 Principles of cooperation between Pierre Lavagne de Castellan and the Genodics laboratory

 Pierre Lavagne de Castellan, a marine bioacoustician, has become a specialist in humpback whale song.
 He first studied them for years in California, notably with researchers from Stanford University.
 In 2013, he set up a new base in Deshaies, Guadeloupe, to continue the research of the Shelltone Whale Project.

 The recording and careful observation of the songs of these large marine mammals has enabled him to observe that they have a wide range of songs, which they store in their memory and which they enrich as they encounter each other.
 These songs enable them to communicate with other species, including humans.
 They also, and even primarily, respond to functional needs: exchanging information, caring for themselves, cleaning their environment, and even enriching the plankton intended to feed the nursing females.
 To feed their calves, the latter must produce 300 litres of milk per day!